zhongturtle/CarND-Vehicle-Detection-P5/writeup_template.md

 I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

 ![alt text][image3]
+I follow the sample code which we pratice in lesson 23.Define a function that takes an image,start and stop positions in both x and y, window size (x and y dimensions), and overlap fraction (for both x and y).Loop through finding x and y window positions, we could vectorize this step, but in practice ,we'll be considering windows one by one with our classifier, so looping makes sense.
 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images: